Mouse Nuts Mattered To Tesla's Q3 Profitability

 - Model S Deliveries (12,700 announced by Tesla): Byran Dewhurst is closest at 12,650.
 Bracketing him on the leaderboard are Mitch Zeitz at 12,531 and NVBen at 12,855.

-- Model X Deliveries (9,500 announced by Tesla): k1angky hit it on the nose (yes, 9,500), and this one seems pretty safe, even though DAVID J Cutler, NYer1, SteveO, and TimNeuman all were within shouting distance.
+- Model X Deliveries (9,500 announced by Tesla): k1angky hit it on the nose (yes, 9,500), and this one seems pretty safe, even though DAVID J Cutler, NYer1, SteveO and TimNeuman were all within shouting distance.

 Still to come in February and beyond, of course, is the announcement of winners in the two other categories (EPS and amount and timing of next capital raise).